 – I incorporate a stepped care approach as endorsed by the ACT Dept. of Health.
 This means we begin with respect, safety & stability, then progress to deeper exploration as and when it is appropriate.

-– I work to the Australian National Standards for Mental Health Services and have been assessed by the ACT Human Services Registrar and supported and registered as an NDIS Provider of Therapeutic Support services from 1/1/2018.
+– I work to the Australian National Standards for Mental Health Services and have been assessed by the ACT Human Services Registrar and supported and registered as an NDIS Provider of Therapeutic Support services from 1/1/2018 to March 2020*.

 From a basis of psychodynamic psychotherapy, my work is informed by Self-psychology and Somatic Movement Psychotherapy.